plusworx/gmindocs/managing_users.md

 **Input data**: CSV file, Google Sheet, JSON file or piped JSON input

 **Required Scope**: https://www.googleapis.com/auth/admin.directory.user

-The batch-create users command allows you to create multiple Google Workspace users with one command.
-It takes input data in any of the formats detailed above and outputs a message for each user that it creates.
-If an error is encountered, it is logged, displayed to the console if the --silent flag is not used and processing continues to the next record.

 CSV files and Google Sheets must contain a header row and the row headings must be valid user attribute names.
 Both CSV files and Google Sheets do not allow input of nested information, therefore the only valid attributes are as follows: